-Neville also has a daughter called Isabella who has been signed by a top modelling agency despite suffering from cerebral palsy.
+He also has a daughter called Isabella who has been signed by a top modelling agency despite suffering from cerebral palsy.

 She is the first less-able-bodied model to be listed on the books of a British agency.

-Th institution will aim to attract students who otherwise might not go on to higher education and plans to offer “broader courses than traditional degrees, designed to enhance life skills as well as employability”.
+The institution will aim to attract students who otherwise might not go on to higher education and plans to offer “broader courses than traditional degrees, designed to enhance life skills as well as employability”.

-Follow Phil Neville on Twitter @fizzer18
+Follow on Twitter @fizzer18

 Phil Neville: Premier League Statistics